downingbots/ALSET/README.md

 could be done on a laptop instead.

 cd to the jetson source directory (or a new directory) and put the contents of this github repository there.
-Add an apps subdirectory, and further subdirectories for:
+Add an apps subdirectory.
+Further subdirectories should be automatically created during execution such as:
   - apps/TT_DQN/dataset
   - apps/TT_FUNC/dataset
   - apps/FUNC/dataset

-Other subdirectories will be automatically created during execution.

 If you are doing active development, I have a script hack that copies the python files to their system directories: